jphill1314/College-BBall-Coach/README.md

 * Standings
 - [x] Sort by win % first and # of wins second
 - [ ] Show rankings and RPI (or something like strength of schedule)
+- [x] Show the correct season years

 * Recruiting
-- [ ] Assign a coach to recruit a certain player instead of pressing a button after every game
+- [x] Assign a coach to recruit a certain player instead of pressing a button after every game
-- [ ] Recruits that are not recruited will gradually lose interest
+- [x] Recruits that are not recruited will gradually lose interest
-- [ ] Recruits that are recruited will gain interest based on the coach's ability and the team's results
+- [x] Recruits that are recruited will gain interest based on the coach's ability and the team's results
 - [ ] Each recruit has a scouting report that is gradually revealed the longer they are recruited (probably best and worst abilities and work ethic)
-- [ ] Once a recruit reaches a certain level of interest, he will have a chance to commit after every game
+- [x] Once a recruit reaches a certain level of interest, he will have a chance to commit after every game
 - [ ] When a recruit commits, all other recruits' interest is effected based on the position of the commit and the number of spots left on the team
-- [ ] The recruits should be generated based on the team's expected needs and their current ability, but there should be a couple of hard to get players that are much better
+- [x] The recruits should be generated based on the team's expected needs and their current ability, but there should be a couple of hard to get players that are much better

 * Strategy
 - [ ] Add ability to press with varring intensity (to slow the pace or to steal the ball) and frequency (never, sometimes, always)